Joint State and Sparse Input Estimation in Linear Dynamical Systems: Introduction

 \subsubsection{Estimation of sparse states}

 Sparsity-aware Kalman filtering was proposed in \cite{vaswani2008kalman} to track abrupt changes in the sequence of \emph{sparse states} of an LDS representing MRI images.
 This work presented a two-stage recovery algorithm that first estimated the support (indices of the nonzero entries) of the sparse state and then applied Kalman filtering to reconstruct the nonzero values.
-Further, joint sparse wireless channel estimation and symbol detection was discussed in \cite{prasad2014joint}, assuming jointly-sparse states, i.e., they have common support.
+Further, joint sparse wireless channel estimation and symbol detection was discussed in \cite{prasad2014joint,ali2023}, assuming jointly-sparse states, i.e., they have common support.
 Here, the sparse states' support and nonzero entries were estimated using an SBL-based algorithm.
 Joint-sparse state recovery algorithms were also developed by imposing an $\ell_1$ regularizer in the Kalman smoothing (KS) cost, followed by using the alternating direction method of multipliers (ADMM) method~\cite{angelosante2009compressed}.
 The recovery of sparse states without the joint sparsity assumption has also been studied via $\ell_1$ regularization-based dynamic filtering~\cite{charles2016dynamic}.
+Reference \cite{Kurisummoottil2019} derives a variational form of SBL to recover sparse states of an AR(1) process, while \cite{Shaughnessy2020} considers a general nonlinear state space model with linear measurements of sparse states, and develops an algorithm to propagate signal state prediction information from the dynamics model into the gamma hyperpriors of the states, which in turn results in accurate state estimates.
 However, in all these works, since sparse states are assumed, the system matrices and inputs are restricted to ensure that $\bs{x}_{k+1}=\bs{A}_k\bs{x}_{k}+\bs{B}_k\bs{u}_{k}+\bs{w}_{k}$ remains sparse for all~$k\geq 0$.